G.B.F. (film): Development

 George Northy was working at an ad agency and chipping away at a screenplay, G.B.F., about a school with a new trend: All the girls need to have this season's hottest accessory of a gay best friend.
 Northy searched the Internet for LGBT screenwriting competitions and turned up listings for Outfest's Screenwriting Lab and NewFest's NewDraft Screenplay Contest.
 By the time both festivals came around last summer, Northy was a finalist for both.
 Guinevere Turner, with the Outfest Lab, sent the script for G.B.F. to Darren Stein.
 Stein told Indiewire, "I thought, since it came from Guinevere, that it would be a dark script.
 I read it and I was laughing out loud.
 It felt like a classic teen movie.
 It jumped off the page in a way that most screenplays don't.
 It was so snarky and smart, about something close to my heart and culturally relevant.
 It wasn't message-y or preachy.
 I was very, very excited.
 It's very rare to laugh out loud reading a script."

-After reading the script, Stein decided to direct the film and passed it onto his manager who got investors involved with the project.
-Raven Symoné was in talks to star in the film following the table read however eventually passed on the project.
+After reading the script, Stein decided to direct the film and passed it on to his manager who got investors involved with the project.
+Raven-Symoné was in talks to star in the film following the table read however eventually passed on the project.